-2) There is a run-off election on Thursday, April 13 for President between Corey Gray and Briana Stanley.
+- There is a run-off election on Thursday, April 13 for president between Corey Gray and Briana Stanley.
 Go to the OrgSync ballot to cast your vote!

-2) There are a number of positions that are still vacant on all six campuses.
-If you would like to apply to fill one of the vacancies listed on our Vacant Positions page (with a link also available on the left) fill out the application by April 19, 2017.
+There are a number of positions that are still vacant on all six campuses.
+Students who would like to apply to fill one of the vacancies listed on Vacant Positions (with a link also available on the left), please fill out the application by April 19, 2017.

 Voting for all elected Student Government Association positions on all six campuses is conducted via OrgSync beginning 12:01 am Monday, April 3 – Thursday, April 6 at 11:59 pm.
 A listing of candidates is also available on the Running for Election page.

 If for any reason this does not happen, simply click on the link to the ballot again!

 Ballots for the schools, colleges and campuses are based on the current information with the Registrar’s office.
 Students whose records haven’t been updated to reflect their current status should email the Election Commission to request a manual change of ballot.

 |April 3||Online Voting Begins 12:01 a.m.||Online via OrgSync|